geekq/workflow/README.markdown

       end
     end

-`article.review!; article.reject!` will cause a state transition, persist the new state (if integrated with ActiveRecord) and invoke this user defined reject method.
+`article.review!; article.reject!` will cause state transition to `being_reviewed` state, persist the new state (if integrated with ActiveRecord), invoke this user defined `reject` method and finally persist the `rejected` state.

 Note: on successful transition from one state to another the workflow gem immediately persists the new workflow state with `update_column()`,